 Passionate about: art and design, science and rational thought, sunscreen – yes, shorts – no, vintage coats – yes!
 Strong coffee, beer and privacy please!

 I am a Montana native, the ninth of eight children, and currently a staff attorney with the child support enforcement division of the Montana Department of Public Health and Human Services and am the chair of the Dispute Resolution committee of the State Bar of Montana.
 I graduated from the University of Montana – Missoula in 1986 and obtained a Juris Doctorate along with a Master’s Degree in Public Administration in 1998.
-I am married with a house full of animals.

 Passion: Social justice